mechanomi/hunting-unicorns/README.md

   1. *Prose lint* — Uses the [official GitHub Vale action](https://github.com/errata-ai/vale-action) to lint all Markdown and RST files.
 We have configured [Vale](https://github.com/errata-ai/vale) to use [proselint](https://github.com/errata-ai/proselint) as an initial experiment.
 However, this setup has the possibility of being expanded into an automated style guide.

   2. *Vale* — Reports any lint messages produced for lines modified by the pull request.
 Each message carries an associated severity: *suggestion*, *warning*, and *error*.
-Errors and warnings must be resolved.
-Suggestions may be ignored.
+You must resolve errors and warnings.
+You may ignore suggestions.

-- A [GitHub Actions](https://github.com/features/actions) workflow named [Link checks](https://github.com/norosa/hunting-unicorns/blob/main/.github/workflows/links.yml) with one step:
+- A [GitHub Actions](https://github.com/features/actions) workflow named [Link checks](https://github.com/norosa/hunting-unicorns/blob/main/.github/workflows/link-checks.yml) with one step:

   1. *Markdown link* — Checks Markdown documents for broken links.